Question

 Some Platforms are not Tickets (O) + Some Tickets are Trains (I) → No conclusion.
 Hence conclusion I does not follow.
 All Trains are Flights (A) + Some Flights are Board (I) → No conclusion.
 Hence conclusion II does not follow.
 Some Tickets are Trains (I) + All Trains are Flights (A) → Some Tickets are Flights (I) + Some Flights are Board (I) → No conclusion.
 Hence conclusion III does not follow.

-Which of the following is correct relating to the licensing of the banking companies?
+Which of the following is a type of financing lease?